FrankGrieger/myObjectDetector/README.md

 CoreML is used to preprocess the camera output using the Vision framework and to classify it with a Core ML model.

+## Concepts

+As an inexperienced Swift Developer, I have to give credits to some people that understand more of the subject than I do.
+At the end of this document you will find a list of ressources on the net that I used to create this application.
+Many thanks to everybody below who helped me to learn about the subject of swift development, howt to create a camera app and how to use on device models to implement object recognition.

+The application has two major tasks:

+1. Capture images from the camera of the iOS device
+2. Use a trained model to classify objects in the field of view of the camera

+One of my design goals was not to use the Storyboard design in xcode, but to create code my views using SwiftUI.

+There are two files in the project that keep my code.

+**'ContentView.swift'** is the very simple main view of the application.
+**'CamaraViewController.swift'**

+### Capture images

+### Vision and CoreML

 ## List of Ressources